ChrisAkridge/IronArc/Documentation/Specification.md

 mov *eax eax    // moves the value being pointed to by eax into eax mov *eax eax    // moves the value being pointed to by the pointer in memory into eax
 ```

+### Virtual Memory

+Plane 0 supports the concept of virtual memory.
+The host process contains a list of *page tables*, each of which has a 32-bit identifier and can be created or destroyed at will.
+Each page table contains a list of page table entries that map a 32 petabyte *virtual address space* into the "real" addresses of Plane 0 as pages of 4,096 bytes.
+A page table entry states the starting virtual address and the starting real address it maps to.
+The ending addresses can be found by adding 4,095 to the starting addresses.

+One of the bits in the `EFLAGS` register is the *virtual mode bit*.
+If set, any address in Plane 0 that an IronArc program uses is treated as a virtual address and *translated* using the page table into a real address.
+If clear, all addresses directly address real memory without using translation.
+Address translation supports reading and writing byte ranges that span arbitrarily many pages.
+However, the host process will raise a `MemoryAccessOutOfBounds` error if the program tries to read or write a byte range that spans over multiple pages.

+Virtual addresses are mapped to real addresses as needed.
+When a program tries to access a virtual address that has no real address mapped to it, a *page fault* is raised.
+In this case, `ENP` becomes the starting real address of a new page table entry for the page the address resides in. `ENP` is then increased by 4,096.

+If there isn't enough system memory available to allocate a new page, `page compaction` occurs.
+Any unused pages in the real memory space are closed by copying the adjacent page into the unused page.
+The page table entry's starting real address is also updated to ensure the mapping still points to the correct addresses.
+Finally, `ENP` is set to the last allocated page.
+If there's still no free memory, the page fault fails, raising an `OutOfVirtualMemory` error.

 ### Control Flow Instructions
 The `jmp`, `call`, `ret`, `je`, `jne`, `jlt`, `jgt`, `jlte`, `jgte`, `jmpa`, `hwcall`, and `stackargs` instructions all either modify or set up changes to the flow of the program.